wp-plugins/share-this/README.txt

 5. Please refer this article for detailed instructions - [wordpress installation](http://support.sharethis.com/customer/portal/articles/446440-wordpress-integration)

 == Changelog ==
+7.0.22

+User will no longer see the selection of MultiPost/Direct Post widget option.
+By default, new users will get MultiPost Widget.

 7.0.21

 1. Added support for HTTPS Wordpress Admin Panel